ncatlab/nlab-content/pages/9/5/2/0/259/content.md

 +-- {: .query}
 _Stephen Gaito_: If we want to weaken this even further to provide a simplicial model of, for example, a [[(∞,2)-category]], how would we do this?

-Would we apply the lifting condition on all but three of the indicies... and if so which three?
+Would we apply the lifting condition on all but three of the indices... and if so which three?
 (The first, last and ????)

 [[Mike Shulman]]: You may be looking for something along the lines of a [[weak complicial set]].